Hoddesdon: Early history

 By the early 20th century, however, the tourist trade had fallen off, and Rye House was demolished, apart from the Gatehouse; the Great Bed was moved to the Victoria & Albert Museum.

-Rye House Gatehouse still stands today, and is now a Grade 1 listed building.
+Rye House Gatehouse still stands today, and is now a Grade I listed building.
 It is open to the public at weekends and bank holidays during the summer, featuring displays about the Plot and the early history of brick-building.
 The rest of the grass-covered site has the floor-plan of the house marked out.

 A new chapel of ease, dedicated to St Paul, was built in 1732.
 This was subsequently enlarged, and in 1844 become the parish church when Hoddesdon was created a separate ecclesiastical parish.
 Previously the town had been divided between the two parishes of Broxbourne and Great Amwell.
 The boundary between the two parishes ran through an archway in the town's High Street.
 When this building was demolished in the 1960s, a specially inscribed stone was set into the pavement marking the historic boundary.

 Brewing was first established in the town in about 1700.
 In 1803, William Christie established a brewery in the town, and it became a major employer and one of the largest breweries in England.
 The brewery continued in operation until 1928.
 Most of the brewery buildings were demolished in 1930, although part was converted into a cinema itself since demolished.
 Some remnants of the establishment remain in Brewery Road.

 By the mid-19th century the town still consisted principally of one street, and had a population of 1,743.
 Malt was being produced and transported to London via the River Lea.
 There were also a number of flour mills.
 Trade in Hoddesdon was centred on the hops market each Thursday.
 As time went on, more and more hops were carried on the river rather than the roads and the Wednesday meat market took predominance.
 The Wednesday market has survived and a Friday market was added in the late 20th century.